mcgb16/mcgb16/README.md

     'Time Management'
 ]

-# Some funcionalities that I often Develop
+# Some funcionalities that I often Develop.
 funcionalities = [
     'Web Scraping',
     'Automation (even with Selenium, even with personal scripts)',